ramanugut/MumatecTasking/README.md

 3. After signing in you will be redirected to `index.html` where you can manage your tasks.

 Firebase is pre-configured with project **mumatectasking**.
 Update `firebase.js` if you need to change configuration.

+Tasks are stored in **Firebase Firestore** so they sync across devices.
+Offline changes are queued and saved once connectivity returns.